dgerb/Picrogrid/RaspberryPi/Setup/README.md

 ssh pi@[IP Address]

 The default password is "raspberry".
+Note that sometimes the BerryLan distribution uses "nymea" as the user, hostname, and password (accessible via: nymea@[IP Address]).

 ## Use these commands to download the code base: